MikeDigitize/Animator/README.md

 /**
   * Combine an animation and transition together with the combo method.
-  * Assign combo / transition / animation to a variable to allow chaining.
+  * Assign any of the combo / transition / animation methods to a variable to allow chaining.
   */

 var p = document.querySelectorAll(".text");